Global stocks rally, safe-haven currencies drop, on China plan to cut tariffs

 “We’re seeing credible responses from monetary authorities in China and it looks like it’s soothing market fears of a more entrenched slowdown in the Chinese economy,” Harvey said.

-The pan-European STOXX 600 index rose 0.44%, helped by a swathe of strong earnings reports, with the euro zone banks index .SX7E posting its biggest daily gain in a month.
+The pan-European STOXX 600 index advanced 0.44%, helped by a swath of strong earnings reports.
+The euro zone banks index .SX7E posted its biggest daily gain in a month.

 Indexes in Frankfurt .GDAXI, Paris .FCHI and London .FTSE all gained, rising between 0.3% and 0.9%.